jlian/edgemasters.org/site/content/products/_index.md

   best skiing experience, then Edge Masters is the group for you. "
 intro:
   blurbs:
-    - image: /img/illustrations-coffee.svg
+    - image: /img/illustrations-dedicated.svg
-      text: We are dedicated to ensuring that our edges are always at their sharpest, no matter the cost.
+      text: Dedicated to ensuring that our edges are always at their sharpest, no matter the cost.
-    - image: /img/illustrations-coffee-gear.svg
+    - image: /img/illustrations-innovation.svg
-      text: Our group is constantly looking for new and innovative ways to improve our edge maintenance techniques, so you can be sure that you'll be skiing on the best edges possible.
+      text: New and innovative ways to improve our edge maintenance techniques, so you can be sure that you'll be skiing on the best edges possible.
-    - image: /img/illustrations-tutorials.svg
+    - image: /img/illustrations-community.svg
       text: We also value the community aspect, and strive to attract like-minded skiers.
+    - image: /img/illustrations-resort.svg
+      text: Plus, as our group grows, we aim to qualify for the Ikon group rate, which will give our members access to some of the best ski resorts in the world.
   heading: What we offer
   description: If you're a skier who believes that edge sharpness is key to the
     best skiing experience, then Edge Masters is the group for you.